playtapmediaventures/client/README.md

 # Configuration
 Configuration files live in `config/` we are currently using webpack, karma, and protractor for different stages of your application

+# AoT Don'ts
+The following are some things that will make AoT compile fail.

+- Don’t use require statements for your templates or styles, use styleUrls and templateUrls, the angular2-template-loader plugin will change it to require at build time.
+- Don’t use default exports.
+- Don’t use `form.controls.controlName`, use `form.get(‘controlName’)`
+- Don’t use `control.errors?.someError`, use `control.hasError(‘someError’)`
+- Don’t use functions in your providers, routes or declarations, export a function and then reference that function name
+- @Inputs, @Outputs, View or Content Child(ren), Hostbindings, and any field you use from the template or annotate for Angular should be public

+# External Stylesheets
+Any stylesheets (Sass or CSS) placed in the `src/styles` directory and imported into your project will automatically be compiled into an external `.css` and embedded in your production builds.

+For example to use Bootstrap as an external stylesheet:
+1) Create a `styles.scss` file (name doesn't matter) in the `src/styles` directory.
+2) `npm install` the version of Boostrap you want.
+3) In `styles.scss` add `@import 'bootstrap/scss/bootstrap.scss';`
+4) In `src/app/app.module.ts` add underneath the other import statements: `import '../styles/styles.scss';`

 # Contributing
 You can include more examples as components but they must introduce a new concept such as `Home` component (separate folders), and Todo (services).
 I'll accept pretty much everything so feel free to open a Pull-Request